No one likes to see error messages - but sometimes catching them quickly can save a whole lot of issues (and creativity)!

 WHAT: App 1125

 WHY: This occurs most often during Portrait Flow when REFLOWING pages.
-The current category you've selected has probably been flowed on another page at some point.
+The current category you've selected has probably flowed on another page at some point.

 HOW TO FIX: Move to a different page and then return to the page you wish to flow.
 When you select the category to flow, click the SMALL Reset button in the category panel.